moritzmyrz/blog/clc98xztc000308l2ct2zbe7e.md

 ## People judge websites within seconds, and good visual design benefits your business.

 It's no secret that people are visual creatures.
-We judge things by how they look and make decisions based on our first impressions.
+We judge things by appearance and make decisions based on our first impressions.
 This is especially true with the Internet because of how many websites there are to choose from and how much time it takes to decide which one we like best.

 Your website design has much more influence over whether someone will stay or leave your site than you might think!
 A study by Google found that 69% of users said their first impression of a business was based on its homepage design (other factors included the company's social media presence).